-At Middlebury, students interested in the study of Chinese and China have access to a Chinese Department with faculty who are scholars of Chinese literature and linguistics as well as experienced teachers of Mandarin Chinese.
+At Middlebury, students interested in the study of Chinese and China have access to a Chinese department with faculty who are scholars of Chinese literature and linguistics as well as experienced teachers of Mandarin Chinese.

 Our sequence of language courses, which for many students includes study in the summer Chinese School and a semester abroad in China, is designed to train students to read authentic Chinese-language texts, including web pages, magazine and newspaper articles, blog posts, white papers, letters, textbooks and novels; to express themselves with sophistication, depth and nuance in written Chinese; and to engage native speakers of Chinese fluently and naturally in the entire range of linguistic interaction, from casual conversation to serious discussion and debate.
 Many of our alumni live and work in China, Taiwan and Hong Kong and use their language skills daily.

-The Chinese Department also offers courses taught in English on Chinese literature, film, linguistics and culture that introduce to students to the inexhaustible richness of China’s literary and cultural past and the complexity and excitement of China’s literary and cultural present.
+We also offer courses taught in English on Chinese literature, film, linguistics and culture that introduce to students to the inexhaustible richness of China’s literary and cultural past and the complexity and excitement of China’s literary and cultural present.
 In China politicians and CEOs are often amateur poets and any conversation in Chinese, whether on a college campus or in a company board room, can be expected to include literary allusion, and therefore students in our literature and culture courses not only learn to read closely, analyze carefully, and share what they think through thoughtful discussion and clear, effective writing but also gain cultural knowledge, insight and skills that help them communicate in Chinese in more meaningful, productive and rewarding fashion.

 Chinese majors complete our sequence of language courses, take a selection of our courses on literature and culture, and undertake senior work on Chinese literature or culture that uses Chinese language primary and secondary materials.